Waiting room confidentiality– If you wish to speak to the receptionist in private , please let her know

 Please note- For children under 5 yrs , we will require the red book with fully completed form for children.
 The red books will be returned by the nurse during registration medical.

-Once an application is submitted , we aim to approve and make the appointment to see nurse for registration medical check up within three weeks.
+Once an application is submitted , we aim to approve and make the appointment to see nurse for registration medical check up within 2 weeks.
 Please tell receptionist, if there is a need to see the doctor sooner.
-Patients are registered with the practice only after they see nurse for a registration medical .
-If you fail to attend registration medical , we will return all the documentation.

-Once you are fully registered with the practice , you will be automatically sent a new NHS card .
+Once you are fully registered with the practice , you will be automatically sent a letter from NHSE confirming registration with practice.

 If we are unable to accept your application , we will write to you within 2 weeks giving you the reasons.